Baal Shem: Etymology and pronunciation

-Alternatively transliterated Ba'al Shem or Ba'ale Shem, the term is a conjunction of two separate Hebrew words. ba'al "lord" (בַּעַל, /he/, plural ba'ale בעל׳), while shem (שֵׁם, /he/) means "name".
+Alternatively transliterated Ba'al Shem or Ba'ale Shem, the term is a conjunction of two separate Hebrew words. ba'al "lord" (בַּעַל, /he/, plural ba'ale בַּעֲלֵי), while shem (שֵׁם, /he/) means "name".
 For Ashkenazi Jews, this term meant "master of [God's] name", signifying both the possession of God's power and an ability to manipulate it through spiritual means.
 "What all ba'alei shem had in common was the ability to employ magical techniques for manipulating the name or names of God to achieve practical effects in everyday life.
-They were masters of The Name–God's name–and dealt in what was termed practical Kabbalah."
+They were masters of The Name—God's name—and dealt in what was termed practical Kabbalah."

 The unofficial title baal shem was given by others who recognized or benefited from their ability to perform wondrous deeds, emerging in the Middle Ages and continuing until the early modern period.

 Elijah Ba'al Shem of Chełm is the oldest historical figure to have been contemporaneously known as a Baal Shem.
 He was known to study Kabbalah.
-He received the title of ba'al shem because he created this anthropomorphic being through the use of one of God's names.
+He received the title of ba'al shem because he created a Golem through the use of one of God's names.
 His descendant, Tzvi Ashkenazi, mentioned that people attested to him having created a golem using the Sefer Yetzirah.

 Baale Shem were folk healers and also had mystical powers that allowed them to foresee or interpret events and personalities.
 They were considered to have a "direct line" to Heaven, evoking God's mercies and compassion on suffering human beings.
 In Jewish society, the theurgic role of Baale Shem among the common folk was a mystical institution contrasted with the more theosophical and ecstatic Kabbalistic study circles, which were isolated from the populace.
 The Baal Shem, the communal maggid "preacher" and the mokhiakh (מוֹכִיחַ "preacher of penitence" were seen as lower-level, unofficial intelligentsia, below contract rabbis and study Kabbalists.